 Virus Checking Required - Virus-checking systems provided by DIT and approved by the Enterprise IT Security Department must be in place on all personal computers with operating systems susceptible to viruses, on all firewalls with external network connections, and on all electronic mail servers.
 All files coming from external sources must be checked before usage.
-If encryption or data compression has been used, these processes must be reversed before the virus-checking process takes place.
-Users must not turn off or disable virus-checking systems.

 If A Virus/Malware Infection Is Detected - If users obtain infection alerts, they must immediately disconnect from all networks and cease further use of the affected computer, and call the Help Desk for technical assistance.
 Users must not remove viruses or malware on their own.
 If users believe they may have been the victims of other malicious software, they must immediately call the Help Desk to minimize the damage.
 User possession or development of viruses or other malicious software is prohibited.
+Registered academic research in a controlled environment off the BSU business network is an exception to this rule.

 Change Control - Users must not install new or upgrade operating systems or application software on BSU business computing devices.
 These computing devices have been specifically recognized as systems used for regular university business activities.
-This approach permits DIT to perform automatic software distribution, automatic software license management, automated remote backup and related functions on a centralized and coordinated basis.
+This approach permits DIT to perform automatic software distribution, automatic software license management, automated remote backup, and related functions on a centralized and coordinated basis.
 While change control will be maintained through the above-mentioned access control packages, users can, however, change the personal preferences of software packages e.g. change fonts for a word processing package, organize email messages folders, etc.

-Academic Research - Research that involves development of viruses or other malicious software must not be conducted on computing machines that are connected to the BSU business network.
+Academic Research - Research that involves the development of viruses or other malicious software must not be conducted on computing machines that are connected to the BSU business network.
 Research that requires the modification of the operating system or application software must not be conducted on computing machines that are connected to the BSU business network.
 These types of research are both legitimate and important scholarly work that like all research must be conducted in a controlled environment.
 It is important that this type of research be: